m8liaang/dna-analyzer/README.md

 # DNA Analyzer
 A Python text-based DNA analyzer that parses and analyzes an inputted FASTA-formatted DNA sequence.
 The primary objective of this project was to practice programming in Python.

+The project was coded in Google Colaboratory.
+Demo was done in Google Colaboratory.

 ## Features
 | Component | Purpose |
 | --- | --- |